-- 1.5 Consultation was carried out on this policy between 5th July 2019 and 19th August 2019 and the Council adopted it on 24th September 2019

-- 1.6 It is recognised that the licensing function is an important means of securing the delivery of the above objectives but should not be seen as solving all problems within the community.
+- 1.5 Consultation was carried out on this policy between 12 July 2024 and 19 August 2024 and the Council adopted it on xx October 2024 - 1.6 It is recognised that the licensing function is an important means of securing the delivery of the above objectives but should not be seen as solving all problems within the community.
 The Licensing Authority will therefore continue to work in partnership with its neighbouring authorities, the Police, local businesses and local people towards the promotion of the objectives as outlined.
-Individuals who commit offences or act in an anti-social manner are subject to the normal rule of law and should be expected to take responsibility for their own actions and consequences.

-- 1.7 In preparing this policy statement the Licensing Authority has consulted with the following:

-- Lincolnshire Police;

-- Lincolnshire Fire and Rescue;

-- the planning authority;

-- the health and safety authorities;

-- · environmental health and pollution;

-- trading standards;

-- Lincolnshire Safeguarding Children Board;
+Individuals who commit offences or act in an anti-social manner are subject to the normal rule of law and should be expected to take responsibility for their own actions and consequences. - 1.7 In preparing this policy statement the Licensing Authority has consulted with the following: - Lincolnshire Police; - Lincolnshire Fire and Rescue; - the planning authority; - the health and safety authorities; - environmental health and pollution; - trading standards; - · Lincolnshire Safeguarding Children Partnership; - navigation authorities; - Local Health Board; - representatives of licence holders and club premises certificate holders; - local businesses and their representatives; - local residents and their representatives; and - other bodies and persons that the Authority considered could contribute to this policy.

-- navigation authorities;

-- Local Health Board;

-- representatives of licence holders and club premises certificate holders;

-- local businesses and their representatives;

-- · local residents and their representatives; and

-- other bodies and persons that the Authority considered could contribute to this policy.

-Appropriate weight has been given to the views of all those consulted prior to this policy statement taking effect on 1st October 2019.
+Appropriate weight has been given to the views of all those consulted prior to this policy statement taking effect on xx October 2024.